Grading

 - Min: 0

-The maximum rating is 15 because you can do a full panel analysis of your cannabis extract, in a registered lab (DEA), and have a purity of +99%.
-The full panel certificate of analysis (CoA) includes tests for potency, heavy metals, mycotoxins, pesticides, residual solvents, pathogenic microbiology, and listeria monocytogenes.
-The minimum rating is 0 because you may not test your cannabis extract or even know the purity (not recommended).
+The maximum rating is 5 because you can do a full panel analysis of your cannabis extract with a third-party lab.
+The minimum rating is 0 because you may not test your cannabis extract by a third party lab (not recommended).

 -